srmpds/srmpds.github.io/index.md

 [Home](index.html) | <a href="doc/CFP-2018-14th-SRMPDS.txt" target="_blank">CFP.txt</a> | <a href="doc/CFP-2018-14th-SRMPDS.pdf" target="_blank">CFP.pdf</a> | [Past Events](past.html)

 # About
-The 14th International Workshop on Scheduling and Resource Management for Parallel and Distributed Systems will be held in conjunction with the [ICPP'18](http://www.icpp-conf.org) - 2018 International Conference on Parallel Processing .
+The 14th International Workshop on Scheduling and Resource Management for Parallel and Distributed Systems will be held at University of Oregon on 13 August, in conjunction with the [ICPP'18](http://www.icpp-conf.org) - 2018 International Conference on Parallel Processing.
 Resource management and scheduling is a crucial task on large-scale computing systems.
 It plays an essential role in the optimization of resources usage.
 The goal of this workshop is to bring together researchers and practitioners working in the areas of resource scheduling and resource management to exchange and share their experiences, new ideas, and latest research results on all aspects of scheduling and resource management in parallel and distributed systems including Grids and Clouds.

 ---